-Boryana Dimitrova is a sociologist, university Lecturer & and the founder and director of one of the largest independent agencies for social and marketing research in Bulgaria, Alpha Research
+Boryana Dimitrova – Sociologist, University Lecturer and Founder & Director of one of the largest independent agencies for social and marketing research in Bulgaria, Alpha Research

-Tomislav Donchev is the Deputy Prime Minister of Bulgaria and a former Minister for European Funds and Economic Policies (2014-2017).
+Tomislav Donchev – Deputy Prime Minister of Bulgaria and former Minister for European Funds and Economic Policies (2014-2017).

-Apostol Dyankov is the regional head of Green Economy for WWF’s Danube-Carpathian Programme.
+Apostol Dyankov – Regional head of Green Economy for the WWF’s Danube-Carpathian Programme.
 Apostol Dyankov’s work is dedicated to promoting more sustainable and transparent public and private funding structures for environmental and climate policies.
 He is involved in consultations with the civic sector for the development of the new EU Multiannual Financial Framework (MFF) for the period of 2021-2027.

-Vihar Georgiev works as a lecturer in the Department of European Studies at The University of Sofia.
+Vihar Georgiev – Lecturer in the Department of European Studies at The University of Sofia.
 Vihar Georgiev also writes for the Journal of European Public Policy, the Journal of Common Market Studies and European Security and is a member of the Academic Association for Contemporary European Studies (UACES) and the American Political Studies Association (APSA).

-Andrey Novakov is an MEP for GERB (part of the EPP group) & the current chief negotiator of the European Parliament on the EU’s cohesion policy post-2020.
+Andrey Novakov – MEP for GERB (part of the EPP group) & Chief Negotiator of the European Parliament on the EU’s Cohesion Policy post-2020.

 Polina Paunova works as a talk-show host for BITelevision & as a journalist at Mediapool.bg